Make this Black Friday and Cyber Monday your best sales days of the year

 So if there’s ever a time to increase the average order value, it’s on this shopping-spree-friendly day.
 There are fewer simpler ways to do so than through product bundles .

-Justin Jackson, who has pulled in over $100,000 through his storefront, uses Podia’s bundling feature every Black Friday to increase his sales.
+Justin Jackson, who has pulled in over $100,000 through his site, uses Podia’s bundling feature every Black Friday to increase his sales.

 It’s super quick to create a bundle.
 Let’s run through it now.

 Click the “New product” button in the top right corner and select the “Bundle” product type, then pick a short but memorable name for your product.

 Since this is a Black Friday sale, you might want to let people know they’re getting access to a rare sale or promotion.